 King Rhesus of Thrace was a Trojan ally in Homer's Iliad.
-His name has been given to a type of monkey from the macaque family, native to Afghanistan, Pakistan, India, China, Myanmar (alias Burma), and a few neighboring countries.
+His name has been given to a type of monkey from the macaque family, native to Afghanistan, Pakistan, India, China, Myanmar (Burma) and a few neighboring countries.

 The trivia items below may give away important plot points.

-During shooting of the scene where Hercules breaks free of his chains, Dwayne Johnson stated that he "blacked out" after every take: "I asked the prop department to lock me in with real steel chains that I couldn't break, so the performance would be real.
-When Hercules finally accepts his fate of being the son of Zeus, it's the epic moment of the mythology - and our movie.
-We shot this scene 8 times - I blacked out every time.
+During shooting of the scene where Hercules breaks free of his chains, Dwayne Johnson stated that he "blacked out" after every take: "I asked the Prop Department to lock me in with real steel chains that I couldn't break, so the performance would be real.
+When Hercules finally accepts his fate of being the son of Zeus, it's the epic moment of the mythology, and our movie.
+We shot this scene eight times.
+I blacked out every time.
 Down to my knees.
-Well worth the pain.. this moment is iconic.
+Well worth the pain.
+This moment is iconic.
 I'm excited for you to see it."

-When King Eurystheus congratulates Hercules for killing the Hydra, he's shown breeding peacocks.
-This is the sacred animal of the goddess Hera, Hercules' arch nemesis.
-Possibly a clue to his true intentions.
+When King Eurystheus (Joseph Fiennes) congratulates Hercules (Dwayne Johnson) for killing the Hydra, he's shown breeding peacocks.
+This is the sacred animal of the goddess Hera, Hercules' archnemesis, possibly a clue to Eurystheus' true intentions.

 In the beginning, Iolaus (Reece Ritchie) is strung up by his arms in a seated position over a torture device called the pyramid, which ends in a sharp point a few inches away from the victim's butt.
 This was a popular method of torture in those days, as gravity would weigh the victim down, and eventually impale him or her.